Please find below some helpful information

 - Working bees

-- As an active member of the Friends of the School (FOTS)
+- Active membership of the Friends of the School

 - Supporting the many and various school or class functions.